top of page

 Can I participate on my own, without my child or parent?

 Yes, in fact, our study is now in a new chapter where we are focusing on mothers and young adults as separate study participants instead of as pairs.
 At this point, all Project Viva children are over 18 years old, meaning they are considered legal adults and therefore, able to consent to participate in the study for themselves.
-We launched the Women’s Health Visit 1 in April 2022 and will be launching the Young Adult Visit soon.
+We are currently scheduling visits for the Young Adult Visit.
 We hope that you are excited to continue contributing to groundbreaking science in the upcoming years with Project Viva!

 I moved.
 Can I still participate?